HEADINGTON, OXFORD

 Headington Manor House

-Headington Manor House (left), bought by Henry Mayne Whorwood in 1801, is now dwarfed by the John Radcliffe Hospital, which was built in its pleasure garden in the 1970s.
+Headington Manor House (left), bought by Henry Mayne Whorwood in 1801, is now dwarfed by the buildings of the John Radcliffe Hospital, which were built in its pleasure garden from the 1970s.

 In 1804 the Lord of the Manor was granted 585 acres of land in the Headington area under the Headington Enclosure Award, with the result that his land adjoining the immediate Manor House estate stretched from Osler Road (then known as Manor Road) almost to the Marston Road.
 In addition he was awarded 50 acres in Headington Quarry and 200 acres in the Southfield area beyond Old Road.
 In that year, Henry Mayne Whorwood made another attempt to sell the manor, this time including the new Manor House: